kevineye/cloudpipe/README.md

  - Reading will start from the beginning of the file and will continue to stream until all writers disconnect.
  - Multiple clients can read at the same time.
  - Files are stored and can be re-streamed.

+### REST API

+- `/_/api/list` return JSON describing all streams available to read.
+With `TE: chunked` header, the connection will be held open, sending new JSON messages for each status change.